hitblast/hitblast.github.io/content/blog/building-a-time-capsule.md

 - [cornelli](https://github.com/hitblast/cornelli): Write to your future self.
 - [Shomoy](https://github.com/Itsmemonzu/Shomoy): A time capsule for your terminal.

-I'm very thankful that I agreed to do this challenge, as this was close to a teeny-tiny hackathon for both of us.
+I'm very thankful that I had agreed to do this challenge, as this was close to a teeny-tiny hackathon for both of us.
 Hmm, maybe I could continue this with my friends?

 Till then, thanks for reading this entry <3 signing off.